 See below for 5 grocery shopping hacks on a budget in collaboration with my wonderful friends at Kmart!

 - Earn points for shopping: Shop Your Way CASHBACK in points (available at Kmart and Sears) connects members with offers and experiences to help save time/money.
 Simply put: It rewards you for buying your favorite products/experiences.
 Example: For every Uber ride, you earn $2.
 Love Sephora?
 5% cash-back in points is currently being offered.
 You guys, there are SO many!
 Most of these things you’re already buying.
 I’m a huge fan of reward systems because they’ll always work in your favor (and your wallet).
 Get knowledgable on the program, so you can start implementing savings too.
 If you have any questions, Kmart can definitely help!
 PS: There’s no catch.
 It’s literally a point system — that’s it!

-- Buy the store brand: This is a little trick my mama taught me way back in the day!
+- Buy the store brand: This is a little trick my mama taught me way back in the day and its probably one of the best shopping hacks you need to know!
 When you buy the store brand, you’re generally saving 50%.
 That’s going to save a ton of money in the long run, and they honestly taste just as good.
 You’ll start seeing the savings immediately.